by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

-These risks include allergic reaction, high blood sugars, decreased immune response, and the potential for weight gain.
-Along with proper technique, the procedural risks are reduced by using fluoroscopic guidance (x-ray) to position the needle and watch the medication spread during the procedure.
+These risks include allergic reaction, high blood sugar, decreased immune response, and the potential for weight gain.
+Along with proper technique, the procedural risks are reduced by using fluoroscopic guidance (X-ray) to position the needle and watch the medication spread during the procedure.

 Many of the patients who receive these injections for management of their chronic back pain enjoy improved function and diminished pain for years and can benefit from additional procedures for prolonged relief (Barre 2004).

 If your pain has lasted longer than four weeks or is severe in nature you should see a pain specialist about the most appropriate treatment options.

 Early intervention may decrease the chances of developing a worsening chronic pain syndrome.